Windows Installer, Java Installer, Freeware Installer

 • Display Expanded - the feature will be displayed expanded in the features tree.

-TipThe state of "collapsed" or "expanded" makes sense only if the feature has subfeatures.
+TipThe state of "collapsed" or "expanded" makes sense only if the feature has sub-features.

 Installation behavior

-Every feature has an attached integer called its Install Level.
+Every feature has an attached integer number which represents the feature's "Install level".
 This install level is compared with the user-selected application install level and it dictates if the feature should be installed or not.
-There are three well known install levels values: 0 (Disabled), 1 (Typical) and 4 (Complete).
+There are three well-known install levels values: 0 (Disabled), 1 (Typical) and 4 (Complete).

 You can select one of the following install behavior for the feature base on a correspondent install level:

-• Installed by default (Install Level 1 - Typical).
+• Installed (Install Level 1 - Typical).

 • Disabled (Install Level 0 - Disabled).